Bug report #6786

 A workaround was to first use gdalwarp to change the nodata value to an integer, or to use gdal_translate to convert from a float to integer raster file.
 See discussion at http://gis.stackexchange.com/questions/42555/what-to-do-with-3-4e38-nodata-values/ for more.

-Updated by Giovanni Manghi about 2 years ago
+Updated by Giovanni Manghi over 2 years ago

 - Status changed from Open to Feedback